ypho/hashing/README.md

 ## Using the tool
 When the Docker containers are running, and the dependencies are installed, you can run the different commands with: `docker compose exec -ti hashing php artisan [command]`

+Make sure you add your password files to `resources/passwords` so they can be read.

 ### Running Tests & Code Quality
 When PhpStorm is set up correctly, you can run the tests through Docker.
 To run them manually, use: `docker compose exec -ti hashing vendor/bin/phpunit`